Peter MacFarlane, Ph.D. Clinical Psychology

-I've spent well over 25 years in the states, and speak English and Danish fluently.
-Being a native of both the US and Denmark and having been an expat most of my life, I'd like to think that I have a personal perspective on being an expat or an international, living abroad.
-Besides the expat focus, I also have many years of experience in the assessment and psychotherapy treatment of most psychological concerns.
+I've spent well over 25 years in the states, and speak English fluently (to be honest, it's a bit better than my Danish).
+Being a native of both the US and Denmark and having been an expat most of my life, gives me a personal perspective on being an expat/international, and living abroad.
+Besides the expat focus, I have many years of experience in the assessment and psychotherapy treatment of most psychological concerns.

 Duration and scheduling

 Sometimes therapy lasts a few sessions, and sometimes therapy can be a much longer and deeper process.
 Many problems can be addressed satisfactorily in 10-20 sessions, yet some clients opt to stay in therapy longer to address more complicated concerns, or because they see a value in self-exploration and development.

 How often do we meet?
 Depending on your concerns, we will likely meet between once a week to once a month, often becoming less frequent as you make progress.